Growing tomatoes in grow bags is rapidly becoming a popular way to garden in small spaces while reducing disease pressure.

 - Mulch (optional) – organic wood chips or organic straw

 1) Place your empty grow bag in a location with 8 hours of direct sunlight a day.
+I’ve found best success with the placed on the grass.
+They can overheat when placed on asphalt.

 2) Fill grow bag halfway with organic potting mix